Coronavirus (COVID-19) FAQ

 Please refer to this page on a regular basis for updates as the situation with Coronavirus (COVID-19) is changing daily.
 We recommend visiting cdc.gov for the most up-to-date information.

 IMPORTANT: We anticipate your test results will be available within 3-5 business days.
 However, with increased testing volume there may be a delay.
-We will call you with your results as soon as we get them.
-For more information about receiving your COVID-19 results, click here.
+Please check your portal for your results.

 Sinai Urgent Care is following the guidance from the Families First Coronavirus Response Act, which mandates that insurance companies must fully cover the cost of